 Normally when I discuss which features on a pellet grill stands out to me I’ll start with the hopper size, ash management system etc. However, with Cuisinart Woodcreek and Twin Oaks grills, the first thing I want to draw your attention to is their lids.
 Both units feature twin wall stainless steel insulated lids with viewing windows.
 Not only do you not find this feature on any other pellet grill in the economy/budget/practical segment, but you also don’t find this feature on many premium pellet grills!

 For instance, you don’t get a stainless steel lined lid on a Traeger Ironwood, you have to upgrade to a Timberline for a stainless steel insulated lid.
-Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because their not, and I’ll get into that below.
+Now, just to clarify, I’m not claiming the Woodcreek/Twin Oaks pellet grills are comparable to premium grade pellet grills in other areas because their not.
+Read more about that in my Traeger vs Cuisinart post.
 However, with regards to their lids, they are easily a step above the competition in their price bracket.